Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Results

 In both Shapley and Hercules, the \CBM\ halo positions exhibit systematic offsets towards neighbouring clusters, possibly indicating that \ac{BORG} merges clusters along filamentary structures into a single halo.
 Within Shapley, halo positions are offset from the \ac{tSZ} and optical centres of A3558 towards A3562.
 Dynamical mass estimates from~\citet{Haines2018_ShapleyFilaments} yield $M_{\rm dyn} = (14.8 \pm 1.4) \times 10^{14}~\Msun$ for A3558 and $(6.6 \pm 0.8) \times 10^{14}~\Msun$ for A3562, while weak lensing measurements by~\citet{Higuchi_2020} give $M_{200{\rm c}} = 4.5^{+2.8}_{-2.4} \times 10^{14}~\Msunh$ and $2.0^{+2.7}_{-1.8} \times 10^{14}~\Msunh$, respectively.
 A3558 is a dynamically disturbed post-merger system, with X-ray observations revealing cold fronts extending to ${\sim}1.2~\rm Mpc$~\citep{Rossetti2007_A3558, Mirakhor2023_A3558}.
 The complex may itself be the remnant of a cluster-cluster collision within the Shapley core~\citep{Bardelli1998_A3558}, implying that hydrostatic mass estimates are potentially biased.
 Within Hercules, halo positions are similarly oriented towards A2151; this is consistent with A2147 being the dominant mass concentration, as dynamical estimates from~\citet{MonteiroOliveira_2022} find A2147 ($M \approx 13.5 \times 10^{14}~\Msun$) to be nearly five times more massive than A2151 ($M \approx 2.9 \times 10^{14}~\Msun$).

 For comparison, we apply the same $p_{\rm tSZ}$ procedure to clusters from the \texttt{SLOW} constrained hydrodynamical simulation~\citep{HernandezMartinez2024_SLOW}, using the simulated halo positions reported in their Table~A.1.
 Of the clusters in our sample (\cref{tab:named_clusters}), only Perseus ($p_{\rm tSZ} = 0.008$) and Shapley (A3558; $p_{\rm tSZ} = 0.04$) achieve $p_{\rm tSZ} < 0.05$ in \texttt{SLOW}, though both still have large angular offsets from the observed clusters of $15.8^\circ$ and $13.4^\circ$, respectively; Virgo has $p_{\rm tSZ} = 0.09$ with an angular offset of $8.7^\circ$.
 Notably, Coma---one of the most massive clusters in the local Universe---has $p_{\rm tSZ} = 0.87$ in \texttt{SLOW}, owing to the angular offset of ${\sim}15^\circ$ between the simulated halo and the observed counterpart, far larger than the ${\lesssim}1^\circ$ offsets typical of \ac{BORG}-based reconstructions (\cref{fig:Manti_clusters}).
 By contrast, the majority of clusters in \CBM\ achieve $p_{\rm tSZ} < 0.05$, with the exceptions of Centaurus, Hydra, and Hercules (A2063), which have $\tilde{p}_{\rm tSZ} \approx 0.1$--$0.3$, and Hercules (A2151) and Abell~548, which have $\tilde{p}_{\rm tSZ} \approx 0.4$.
+We also compute $p_{\rm LUM}$ for the \texttt{SLOW} clusters by evaluating the \ac{LUM} matching probability using the 3D separation between the \texttt{SLOW} halo positions and their observed counterparts (\cref{tab:slow_plum}).
+Of the 14 matched \texttt{SLOW} clusters in~\cref{fig:cluster_ranking}, four achieve $p_{\rm LUM} < 0.05$: Virgo ($5.2 \times 10^{-4}$), Centaurus ($3.7 \times 10^{-3}$), Coma ($7.9 \times 10^{-3}$), and Shapley/A3558 ($4.5 \times 10^{-2}$).
+The two metrics are complementary.
+In \texttt{SLOW}, Coma achieves $p_{\rm LUM} = 0.008$ but $p_{\rm tSZ} = 0.87$ owing to its $14.9^\circ$ angular offset, while Perseus has $p_{\rm tSZ} = 0.008$ but $p_{\rm LUM} = 0.056$ due to a $21~\Mpch$ 3D separation.
+Since \texttt{SLOW} provides a single realisation rather than a posterior ensemble, the $p_{\rm LUM}$ values are reported at face value without ensemble uncertainties, in contrast to the posterior spread shown for our simulations in \cref{tab:cluster_properties}.
+For the majority of matched clusters, the ratio $p_{\rm LUM}^{\rm SLOW} / p_{\rm LUM}^{\rm CBM}$ exceeds two orders of magnitude (\cref{tab:slow_plum}), confirming that \ac{BORG}-based reconstructions achieve substantially better positioning.